vikin91/BibSpace/README.md

 You should have received a copy of the GNU General Public License along with "Hex64 Publication List Manager".
 If not, see <http://www.gnu.org/licenses/>.

-### Status of this Readme file ###

-    This file is still under construction and all information below this line should be treated as not ready yet.

 ### Installation ###

 * Install Mojolicious